-Drug, Action Dose, Therapeutic Range Onset, Adverse Effects, Precautions and Dosing Concerns Caution: if using in patients with any risk of impaired integrity of the gastrointestinal tract wall (e.g., severe peptic ulcer disease, Crohn's Disease, active or recurrent diverticulitis, infiltrative gastrointestinal tract malignancies or peritoneal metastases), consider the overall benefit/risk profile for a given patient.
+Drug, Action Dose, Therapeutic Range Onset, Adverse Effects, Precautions and Dosing Concerns tract malignancies or peritoneal metastases), consider the overall benefit/risk profile for a given patient.
 109 When started, all current laxative therapy should be stopped until clinical effect of naloxegol is determined.
 Does not cause systemic opioid withdrawal symptoms.
 Take in the morning on an empty stomach at least 1 hour prior to the first meal of the day or 2 hours post-meal.
-Balance drug cost alongside staffing costs, patient outcomes. ^{97, 98}
+Balance drug cost alongside staffing costs, patient outcomes.
+97, 98